aczietlow/drupal-hipchat/README.txt

      php bot_start.php --root /path/to/drupal/root --url http://www.example.com

-   --root refers to the full path to your Drupal installation directory and allows you to execute run_bot.php without moving it to the root directory. --url is required (and is equivalent to Drupal's base URL) to trick Drupal into thinking that it is being run as through a web browser.
+   --root refers to the full path to your Drupal installation directory and allows you to execute bot_start.php without moving it to the root directory. --url is required (and is equivalent to Drupal's base URL) to trick Drupal into thinking that it is being run as through a web browser.
 It sets HTTP_HOST and PHP_SELF, as required by Drupal.